 Includes templates for printing that accompany the suggested activities and crafts.
 (List of recommended books based on age, reading level and theme, developed by the Ottawa Public Library).

-Thanks to funding received from the Community Foundation of Ottawa, this year we provided the Lit Kit free of charge and it is available in both French and English.
+Thanks to funding received from the Community Foundation of Ottawa, last year we provided the Lit Kit free of charge and it is available in both French and English.